Tyrrrz/CliWrap/Readme.md

 ```

 The code above spawns a child process with the configured command line arguments and working directory, and then asynchronously waits for it to exit.
-After the task has completed, it resolves a `CommandResult` object that contains the process exit code and other related information.
+After the task has completed, it resolves to a `CommandResult` object that contains the process exit code and other related information.

 > ⚠️ **CliWrap** will throw an exception if the underlying process returns a non-zero exit code, as it usually indicates an error.
 You can [override this behavior](#command-configuration) by disabling result validation using `WithValidation(CommandResultValidation.None)`.